lxs602/Chinese-Mandarin-Dictionaries/README.md

 ## 統一漢字典 Unihan character dictionary
 <b>About 說明 / 说明</b><br>
 Contains the complete range of characters from the Unihan project, and selected properties, for language learning.
-Pictures of characters (as SVGs, from [Glyphwiki.org](http://www.Glyphwiki.org)) are included for those that might not be displayed in the font, being less common or new.
+Pictures of characters (as SVGs, from [Glyphwiki.org](http://en.glyphwiki.org/wiki/GlyphWiki:MainPage)) are included for those that might not be displayed in the font, being less common or new.

 Unihan version: 13.0 (2020-02-18), with the 9 new characters added from Unihan 14.0 (2a6de, 2a6df, 2b735, 2b736, 2b737, 2b738, 9ffd, 9ffe, 9fff).
 Thus contains all characters from Unihan 14.0 (up to and including ext.
 G).

-Example: 隷|U+FA2F, shown in both in the font and as an SVG picture:<br>
+Example: 隷 (U+FA2F), shown in both in the font and as an SVG picture:<br><br>
 ![image](https://user-images.githubusercontent.com/44102215/152378066-ea1f5f8d-594a-4650-9a3d-f0aae9ae1c3c.png)

 <b>Acknowledgements 鳴謝 / 鸣谢</b><br>
-Unicode code point to character look-up performed using: https://r12a.github.io/app-conversion/<br>
+Unicode code point to character look-up performed using: [r12a Unicode conversion](https://r12a.github.io/app-conversion)<br>
 <br><b>Licences 許可證 / 许可证</b>
-<br>Unihan: [Unicode licence](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/Unihan%20character%20dictionary%20%E7%B5%B1%E4%B8%80%E6%BC%A2%E5%AD%97%E5%85%B8/License.html), Unicode and the Unicode Logo are registered trademarks of Unicode, Inc. in the U.S. and other countries.
+<br>Unihan: [Unicode licence](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/Unihan%20character%20dictionary%20%E7%B5%B1%E4%B8%80%E6%BC%A2%E5%AD%97%E5%85%B8/License.html).
+Unicode and the Unicode Logo are registered trademarks of Unicode, Inc. in the U.S. and other countries.
 <br>Glyphwiki: [freely available](http://en.glyphwiki.org/wiki/GlyphWiki:License)<br><br>